Optimal Decision Tree Policies for Markov Decision Processes: OMDT: Optimal MDP Decision Trees

 \subsection{Complete Formulation}

-The runtime of MILP solvers grows worst-case exponentially with respect to formulation size therefore it is important to limit the scale of the formulation.
-The number of variables in our formulation grows with $\mathcal{O}(|S||J||\mathcal{T}_D| + |A||\mathcal{T}_L| + |S||A|)$ which follows from their indices in Table \ref{tab:notation}.
-The number of constraints grows with the order $\mathcal{O}(|S||\mathcal{T}_D| + |S||A||\mathcal{T}_L|)$ as it is dominated by the constraints that determine $d_{s, m}$ at each node (Equation \ref{eq:constraint-path}) and constraints that force $\pi_{s,a}$ according to the tree (Equation \ref{eq:constraint-policy-follows-tree}).
-OMDT's complete MILP formulation is summarized below:
+The runtime of MILP solvers grows worst-case exponentially with respect to formulation size so it is important to limit the scale of the formulation.
+The number of variables in our formulation grows with $\mathcal{O}(|S||J||\mathcal{T}_D| {+} |A||\mathcal{T}_L|{+}|S||A|)$ which follows from their indices in Table \ref{tab:notation}.
+The number of constraints grows with the order $\mathcal{O}(|S||\mathcal{T}_D| {+} |S||A||\mathcal{T}_L|)$ as it is dominated by the constraints that determine $d_{s, m}$ at each node (Equation \ref{eq:constraint-path}) and constraints that force $\pi_{s,a}$ according to the tree (Equation \ref{eq:constraint-policy-follows-tree}).
+We summarize OMDT below:

 s.t.